Sheet 2

 (iii)

-, where are independent Poisson random variables with parameters and respectively.
+, where are independent Poisson random variables with parameters and respectively.Solution.

-Since and are both Poission we are in the discrete setting.
-So first, we want to compute the conditional probability:
+and are both Poission we are in the discrete setting.
+So first, we want to compute the conditional probability:Let us calculate each part separately.
+Starting with the nominator, we get:

-For the denominator we can use the results from Stochastics 1, that .
-In case, you have not seen it so far, the calculation below shows the claim from Sto1:
+.
+In case, you have not seen it so far, the calculation below shows the claim from Sto1:Now we can calculate the conditional expectation

-Thus, we can conclude that . ∎
+:Thus, we can conclude that

 Exercise 2 ((Sub-/Super-)Martingales).